AdobeDocs/advertising.en/help/dsp/campaign-management/packages/package-settings.md

 **[!UICONTROL Automatically rollover remaining flight budget to next flight]:** (Available only when the [!UICONTROL Activate Custom Flighting] option is enabled) Automatically adds any remaining budget from the previous flight to the existing budget for the next flight.

-In the [!UICONTROL Packages] view and the [!DNL [Package Name] > Flights] view, the [!UICONTROL Interval Goal] field, which shows the current flight goal, includes any rollover budget.
+In the [!UICONTROL Packages] view and the [!DNL Package Name] > [!UICONTROL Flights] view, the [!UICONTROL Interval Goal] field, which shows the current flight goal, includes any rollover budget.

 **[!DNL Flight N]:** (Available only when the [!UICONTROL Activate Custom Flighting] option is enabled) For each flight, specify the start date, end date, and the target spend goal.
 To add another flight, click **[!UICONTROL Add Flight]**.